-That fear – as well as many of the preventative measures being put into place – will reverberate into the economic spine of the U.S. and the world at large.
+That fear – as well as many of the preventative measures being put into place – has reverberated into the economic spine of the U.S. and the world at large.

 How bad will things get?
 How far will the virus spread?
 How long will this last?